top of page

 The opposite happens when the temperature decreases (Drops).
 As the temperature decreases (becomes less), the volume of a flexible container will decrease (get smaller), and the pressure inside a nonflexible container will decreases (becomes less)

-For a flexible container (balloon) If you increase the temperature then the volume will increase but not the pressure
+For a flexible container (balloon).
+If you increase the temperature, the volume will increase but not the pressure.

 If you leave a balloon outside in the sun, the volume will increase, not the pressure.